quang-do-se/aws-certs/devops/study-note.md

 - When you update a stack, you need to know what changes before it happens for greater confidence.
 - ChangeSets won't say if the update will be successful.

+#### Parameters

+We can use Systems Manager's Parameters to centralize configuration values.

+### Public parameters

+You can search for AMI Linux images's parameter path with: `aws ssm get-parameters-by-path --path /aws/service/ami-amazon-linux-latest  --query 'Parameters[].Name'`

+#### Lambda

+### Inline

+- Cannot have dependencies.
+- Limit to 4000 characters.

+### Zip

+- We can update zip file with a `index.py` and dependencies.
+- We can use S3 versioning to reference unique version.